andreamoleri/DataArchitecture/README.md

 ```

 ### Cassandra Data Representation
 In Apache Cassandra, data is organized using a unique combination of column-based and row-based structures, which significantly differ from the traditional conventions of relational databases.
-Unlike relational databases where the schema is rigid and predefined, Cassandra’s data model is designed for flexibility and scalability.
+Unlike relational databases where the schema is rigid and predefined, Cassandra's data model is designed for flexibility and scalability.
 The primary data storage unit in Cassandra is the Column Family, which can be likened to a table in a relational database, albeit with a distinctive twist: each row in a Column Family can contain a variable number of columns, allowing for a highly flexible schema design.

 A Column Family in Cassandra is essentially a set of key-value pairs.
 In this context, the key is utilized for identifying columns and for distributing and partitioning data among the cluster nodes, while the value comprises a set of columns.
 Conceptually, each key-value pair in a Column Family corresponds to a table row in a relational database, with the key value serving as the identifier for the row.